storesafe/cordova-sqlite-storage/README.md

 ## Status

-- Windows (8.1) version is in experimental state:
+- Windows (8.1) version is in alpha/beta state:
   - No background processing
   - Database close and delete operations not yet implemented
-  - insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements
   - Visual C++ build file is provided for Windows 8.1 only.
 Visual C++ build support for Windows Phone 8.1 to be added later.
   - Not all Windows CPU targets are supported by automatic installation